wp-plugins/twitter-image-host/readme.txt

 3. In Twitter Image Host settings, set the 'Override URL Prefix' option to 'http://your-site.com/'

 == Changelog ==

+= 0.5.2 =

+ * Fallback to index.php template if 'single' template can't be found

 = 0.5.1 =